Your First Visit at RCSD: What to Expect

 Total Time in the Office : What to Expect

-For first-time visitors, the appointment might take a few hours due to the series of diagnostic tests.
+For first-time visitors, the appointment might take a couple hours due to the series of diagnostic tests.
 These tests play a crucial role in determining the right diagnosis and treatment plan.
-Follow-up appointments can also last a couple of hours, depending on the required testing.
+Follow-up appointments can also last about 2 hours, depending on the required testing.

 Preparing for Your Appointment